almestre/hosynet/README.md

 # hosynet

-Matlab, Python and R tools for the analysis of symbiont-host interaction networks
+Matlab, Python and R tools for the analysis of symbiont-host interaction communities.

 ## Author
 Alexandre Mestre